mngz47/Meta_Quotes_Freelance/README.md

 Python telegram to metatrader 4/5

-Custom jobs on demand
+Technical solution to MQL4/5 Indicator or Expert advisor.

-Globally tested stategies
+Custom jobs on demand - Globally tested stategies